 What is a passive equalizer?
 A passive EQ uses passive filters in order to sculpt the frequency content of audio signals.
-These equalizers are, however, powered devices and have amplification (either tube-based or solid-state) in order to apply makeup gain (and even boosting capabilities) for the passive filters.
+However, these equalizers are powered devices and have amplification (either tube-based or solid-state) to apply makeup gain (and even boosting capabilities) for the passive filters.

 A Quick Primer On EQ

 Equalization is an audio process that affects the relative amplitude or balance between different frequencies within an audio signal.
-EQ will increase (boost) or decrease (cut) the amplitude of some frequency bands compared to other frequency bands by using filters.
+Using filters, EQ will increase (boost) or decrease (cut) the amplitude of some frequency bands compared to other frequency bands.
 EQ is used in mixing, tone shaping, crossovers, feedback control and more.

 EQ is one of the most important tools for working with audio.

 As mentioned, cutting and boosting refer to the decreasing and increasing of the relative amplitude of defined frequency bands, respectively.

 Filters are typically thought of as processes that eliminate frequency content below, above or between two set frequency points.
 However, in the context of EQ, a filter (and more precisely a bell/peak filter) can be used to boost and cut bands without completely eliminating any frequencies from the signal.